Historic vs Historical: What's the Difference?

 | historic summit, historic agreement | historical evidence, historical sources |

-One important note on "historic site": this is the established term for preserved locations of recognized cultural, architectural, or national significance โ a heritage building, a battlefield, a monument.
-"Historical site" is almost never the right phrase in this context; use "historic site" when referring to protected or significant places.
+One important note on "historic site": this is the established term for preserved locations of recognized cultural, architectural, or national significance โ a heritage building, a battlefield, or a monument.
+Use historical site only when the point is that a place relates to history, rather than that it has recognized importance.

 The Textbook Headline Test